 Consider Your Budget

 Yes, the “B-word”, unfortunately, rears its ugly head.
 While everyone would love to stay at the world-famous 7-star Burj Al Arab in Dubai, not everyone lives in the rarefied atmosphere of those who can afford such things.
-Nevertheless, the UAE is full of fantastic accommodation at pretty reasonable prices if you know where to look.
+Nevertheless, the UAE is full of fantastic accommodations at pretty reasonable prices if you know where to look.
 Your first port of call should be to check online for hotel deals and see which options suit your circumstances.
-Nevertheless, you should ensure that you allocate enough to enjoy your time and remember that you are on vacation, which is certainly not a time to penny-pinch.
+Nevertheless, you should ensure that you allocate enough time to enjoy your time and remember that you are on vacation, which is certainly not a time to penny-pinch.